soroswap/docs/01-concepts/02-design-decisions/02-analizing_uniswapv2_pair_contract.md

 # Comparison of Soroswap and UniswapV2 Pair Contracts: Part 1
-The sources for the following 2 chapters are:
+The sources for the following 2 sections are:

 - <https://blog.uniswap.org/uniswap-v2>
 - <https://rskswap.com/audit.html>